 There are 7 notes in music

-Sa Re Ga Ma Pa Dha Ni, the couple is blessed by every note in every round to keep them musically happy and create a mellifluous feeling in their married life.
+Sa Re Ga Ma Pa Dha Ni, the couple is blessed by every note to keep them musically happy.
+And create a mellifluous feeling in their married life.

 There are 7 lives